Downsizing for a Long-Distance Move: My Experience

 I'm just not good at living the simple life, I guess.

 I thought I'd leave behind all that stuff and live like a minimalist.
 I haven't been able to do that.
 I can say my apartment isn't especially cluttered, but I've still got too much stuff.
-I bought more books, and settled into my lovely Idaho apartment.
+I bought more books and settled into my lovely Idaho apartment.
 My new neighbors supplied me with a sofa, bed, and other furniture.
 It was easy to get more stuff.

-If you're moving long distance like I did, I very much suggest selling or giving away furniture and whatever else you can, before you move.
+If you're moving long-distance as I did, I very much suggest selling or giving away furniture and whatever else you can, before you move.
 You will save yourself a world of suffering.
 Moving is very, very difficult.
 I'm so glad I traveled light, all things considered.
 I moved with a 17' U-Haul but it was practically empty except for the floor.
 As it turned out, I would have had room for that furniture I sold, but I saved myself the trouble of having to carry it and store it and move it again.
 I'm getting old and I'm really not up to that kind of work, so like I said, I'm glad I traveled light - just taking necessities and the basic needs of life, and art supplies, of course.
 We all have our secret stash.

 Anyhow, if you're planning to move, good luck.
 Don't be afraid to get rid of things.
 There are always more things to be had, one way or another.
 I got rid of all that paper clutter, and guess what?
 More of it comes in the mail.
 I have no lack of paper clutter.
 So downsize when you leave a place and go upscale when you arrive in your new home.
 You'll be glad you did.